 - Hurston, Zora Neale.
 “Hoodoo in America.”
 Journal of American Folklore (Dec.
 1931).

 - Hyatt, Harry M. Folklore of Adams Co., Illinois (1935, 1965).

 - Neighbors, Keith A. “Mexican-American Folk Disease.”
 Western Folklore (Oct.
 1969).

 - Randolph, Vance.
 Ozark Magic & Folklore (1964).

 - Snow, Loudell F. “Mail Order Magic: The Commercial Exploitation of Folk Belief.”
 Journal of the Folklore Institute (Aug.
 1979)

 - Yronwode, Catherine.
 Hoodoo Herb & Root Magic (2002).

-Tags: America, ash, Ash Wednesday, bad luck, conjure, cursing, dream interpretation, dreams, folk catholicism, folk magic, folklore, healing, hoodoo, magic, new world witchery, omens, Ozarks, Pennsylvania Dutch, powwow, protection, spells, witch, witchcraft, witcheryYou can skip to the end and leave a response.
-Pinging is currently not allowed.
+Tags: America, ash, Ash Wednesday, bad luck, conjure, cursing, dream interpretation, dreams, folk catholicism, folk magic, folklore, healing, hoodoo, magic, new world witchery, omens, Ozarks, Pennsylvania Dutch, powwow, protection, spells, witch, witchcraft, witcheryBoth comments and pings are currently closed.